linux-wpan/website-test.github.io/contributing.md

 ## Developing

-Current developing repository is [bluetooth-next](http://git.kernel.org/cgit/linux/kernel/git/bluetooth/bluetooth-next.git).
-All patches should be send to <[linux-wpan@vger.kernel.org](mailto:linux-wpan@vger.kernel.org)\> and based on bluetooth-next.
+Current developing repository is [wpan-next](https://git.kernel.org/pub/scm/linux/kernel/git/sschmidt/wpan-next.git).
+All patches should be send to <[linux-wpan@vger.kernel.org](mailto:linux-wpan@vger.kernel.org)\> and based on wpan-next or net-next.

 For wpan-tools checkout the [wpan-tools](https://github.com/linux-wpan/wpan-tools) repository.
 Also send patches to <[linux-wpan@vger.kernel.org](mailto:linux-wpan@vger.kernel.org)\> for it with a "wpan-tools" tag.
-The same for [wpan-misc](https://github.com/linux-wpan/wpan-misc).

 ## Open Tasks